k0staa/k0staa.github.io/_posts/2020-06-12-real-time-image-animation.markdown

 ### Short explanation on how the model works
 [ML model ]({{ site.url }}/assets/images/real-time-image-anim-model.png )
-In short, the model decouples appearance and motion information using a self-supervised formulation.
+In short, the model decouples appearance and motion information.
 To support complex motions, it uses a representation consisting of a set of learned keypoints along with their local affine transformations.
 At the end it combines the appearance extracted from the source image with the motion derived from the video.

 I encourage you to watch the video of one of the authors of the model.
 [![First Order Motion Model for Image Animation](https://img.youtube.com/vi/u-0cQ-grXBQ/0.jpg)](https://www.youtube.com/watch?v=u-0cQ-grXBQ)